PrathamPateljava/mail/README.md

 # mail
- A simple Emailing service using Javascript and Django ans SQL
+ A simple Emailing service using Javascript and Django and SQL